-Covid-19 had a significant impact on the whole world.
+Covid-19 had a significant impact on the whole world for Fall in house.
 Real estate markets worldwide were affected, industries suffered huge losses, businesses shut down, and companies had to sack off hundreds of employees.
 Countries all around the world went under lockdown, which meant local businesses were suffering, the rate of unemployment grew, and thousands of people continued to get sick with the Covid-19 virus.

 However, the only silver lining to the Covid-19 pandemic was the fall in real estate prices.
 Due to this, the UK real estate market essentially became a buyer’s market.
 Due to the decrease in demand and consistent supply, the buyer had the upper hand in the real estate market.
 Sellers were willing to settle for valuations lower than their asking price, developers and builders started offering great deals and discounts, and buyers could buy prime property at affordable prices.
 Now, potential buyers, real estate investors and first-time buyers could not buy the property of their choice at relatively affordable prices due to low-interest rates and discounted prices.
 From a textbook perspective, a fall in the price of real estate is excellent for first-time buyers.
 But, is that the case?
 Will the continued fall in prices of real estate be a problem for first-time buyers?

 Due to the pandemic, banks and lenders have become very strict about approving mortgages.
 In this case, as the prices of real estate continue to fall, banks and lenders will become even more stringent about whom they will approve for a loan.
 First-time buyers usually rely on securing a suitable mortgage at a low-interest rate to buy their first-time.
 These are the type of buyers who spend years putting money aside to have enough for the down payment.
 But, as lenders and banks become strict, very few first-time buyers will actually get pre-approved for a mortgage, and even fewer will actually be given the mortgage.